ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week2/index.md

 Neat – you've deployed a web server!

-**Important Note:** You need to be on `UCSD-Protected` Wi-Fi when trying to start the server or visit one of the URLs.
+**Important Note:** You need to be on `UCSD-Protected` Wi-Fi when trying to start the server on `ieng6` or visit one of the `ieng6` URLs.

-**Write down in notes** - Why is this the case that you have to be on UCSD-Protected Wi-Fi?
+**Write down in notes** - Why is this the case that you have to be on UCSD-Protected Wi-Fi to for `ieng6`?
-Write down your thinking/thoughts.
 Feel free to talk to your neighbor and lab group!

 **Write down in notes** - Team up with another member of your group that you haven't worked with yet.
 Get their server URL and port number, and access their number server on